rlodbrok/draw.io-repo/README.md

 Electrical one-line diagram symbols.

-RAW link: https://raw.githubusercontent.com/rlodbrok/draw.io/master/eendraadschema.xml (can be used for directly loading library into draw.io).
+RAW link: https://raw.githubusercontent.com/rlodbrok/draw.io/master/eendraadschema.xml (can be used for directly loading library into draw.io) - see the [License File](./LICENSE.md).

 This library contains basic shapes for electrical one-line diagram symbols.
 Be aware, the names in the library are in Dutch (English version on demand only).